echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 The address script allows the input to be spent if the number of signatures is more than 2/3 of all active members of the committee, or by means of the user’s backup address provided in the operation.

 The latter guarantees the user who contributes to the sidechain the possibility of a refund in the event of an error in protocol operation and prevents the likelihood of unilateral blocking of funds (loss of funds).
-The user can specify the backup address upon creating a request for address generation.
+The user must specify the backup address upon creating a request for address generation.

 Creating a replenishment address is free for the account’s first call.
 All subsequent calls will result in error, except for the cases when the previous address becomes outdated (this is described below).